rmiazza/GAMCR/docs/source/index.rst

 ..
-MRF documentation master file, created by sphinx-quickstart on Tue Aug  6 10:45:57 2019.
+GAMCR documentation master file, created by sphinx-quickstart on Tue Aug  6 10:45:57 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Documentation
 ~~~~~~~~~~~~~
-`scClone2DR` is a package for learning drug response from single-cell omics data primarily developed and maintained by the `SDSC <https://www.datascience.ch/>`_, `Computational Biology Group D-BSSE <https://bsse.ethz.ch/cbg/>`_ and `NEXUS Personalized Health Technologies <https://www.nexus.ethz.ch/>`_.
+`GAMCR` is a package for learning transfer functions characterizing the responses of watersheds to precipitation events.
+The package is developed and maintained by the `Swiss Data Science Center <https://www.datascience.ch/>`_ and the `Hydrology Group at Unil <https://wp.unil.ch/hydrology/paolo-benettin/>`_.

-If you use `scClone2DR` in your work, please cite our publication.
+If you use `GAMCR` in your work, please cite our publication.